splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/2-5-setup-win-msys.md

 ![Gif showing Visual Studio Code installation](/gifs/setup-windows/install-vscode.gif)

 :::tip[Open Code from Terminal]
-You can open Visual Studio Code from the MSYS2 MINGW64 Terminal by typing `code` and pressing enter. `code .` will open the current folder in Visual Studio Code.
+You can open Visual Studio Code from the MINGW64 terminal by typing `code` and pressing enter. `code .` will open the current folder in Visual Studio Code.

 *You will need to close and reopen any currently open terminal windows after installing VS Code for the above commands to work.*
 :::

 ### Setup VS Code Terminal

-Visual Studio Code has a built-in Terminal that you can use instead of needing to switch back and forth between VS Code and your MSYS2 MINGW64 terminal window.
-You will need to update some settings to get this working with your MSYS2 MINGW64 terminal.
+Visual Studio Code has a built-in Terminal that you can use instead of needing to switch back and forth between VS Code and your MINGW64 terminal window.
+You will need to update some settings to get this working with your MINGW64 terminal.

 Open Visual Studio Code, then press `Ctrl` + `Shift` + `P` to open the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).